What Can Victims Do During A Breach Of Personal Protection Order?

 Expedited Order

 An Expedited Order (EO) is a temporary restraining order placed against someone reported to have committed violent acts against a family member.
 Unlike the PPO, this Court application does not require a trial.
 Instead, it’s an immediate recourse for victims facing imminent danger by a family member.
+It takes 1-3 weeks to file an EO.
+However, the Court will only carry out the restraining order under the conditions:

 • They have found sufficient evidence of violence against the claimant.